 Reusable MedTech in the NHS – Pioneering Sustainable Healthcare

-The Centre for Sustainable Healthcare (CSH) is partnering with the Department for Health and Social Care’s (DHSC) Design for Life (DfL) team to deliver a groundbreaking pilot project on the use of reusable medical technologies (MedTech) in the NHS.
+The Centre for Sustainable Healthcare (CSH) partnered with the Department for Health and Social Care’s (DHSC) Design for Life (DfL) team and Brighton and Sussex Medical School (BSMS) to deliver a groundbreaking pilot project on the use of reusable medical technologies (MedTech) in the NHS.

-This initiative will work with selected NHS Trusts and Health Boards to assess the environmental and financial benefits of transitioning from single-use to reusable versions of key medical products.
-The project will also investigate the barriers healthcare professionals and institutions face in making this transition.
+This initiative worked with selected NHS Trusts and Health Boards to assess the environmental and financial benefits of transitioning from single-use to reusable versions of key medical products.
+The project also investigated the barriers healthcare professionals and institutions face in making these transitions.

 What is the Reusable MedTech in the NHS project?

-The primary aim of this project is to answer the question, ‘how can the NHS successfully transition from single-use to reusable MedTech while ensuring patient safety, infection control, and cost-effectiveness?’
+The primary aim of this project was to answer the question, ‘how can the NHS successfully transition from single-use to reusable MedTech while ensuring patient safety, infection control, and cost-effectiveness?’

 The challenge